FilipeCosta/one-time-secret-project/README.md

 # How To run it

+<b>Option 1 Faster </b>

+In the root of the folder run docker-compose up, and wait for the services to finish run.
+If there is any error make sure that your ports are avaialable and finish process at those ports.

+<b>Option 2 Slower </b>

 1) First important thing is to install the microsoft community tools: https://dev.mysql.com/downloads/mysql/ Include them all (Workbench, server) and start the server when finish installing also match the same user, password and port that is specified in the .env file here: /server/.env.